Anthony Haynes writes: We can think of an engineering research department as a system in which:

 In a rational world, that would be the case.
 But in reality, coverage is sporadic.

-A bit like running a football team and forgetting to leaving to chance the question of whether players are trained to kick the ball.
+A bit like running a football team and leaving to chance the question of whether players are trained to kick the ball.